 Noh-Varr is a member of the militaristic Kree race, or the beings in the MCU that kept Captain Marvel captive.
 So already we can assume he exists somewhere offscreen in the Marvel movies.
 In the comics, a mind-controlled Noh-Varr begins as an antagonist for the Runaways and Young Avengers.

-Marvel Boy travels through space, is recruited by the Young Avengers, is recruited by the Skrulls, and has a romantic relationship with Kate Bishop AKA Hawkeye.
-Will he appear in season 1 of the show?
-Unlikely.
-But we can count him as a “maybe” for future projects.
+Marvel Boy travels through space, is recruited by the Young Avengers, then recruited by the Skrulls, and has a romantic relationship with Kate Bishop as well as Hercules (who recently appeared in a post-credits scene of Thor: Love and Thunder).
+All these connections count him as a big “maybe” for future projects.